Browse Brands

 Some slings are easier to use:

-There are several styles or types of Slings for Hoyer and Patient Lifts.
+There are several styles or types of Patient Lifts.
 U-Slings are the most effective for transfers and toileting, but some patients cannot use a U-Sling.
 Patients in a supine position may not be capable of using a U-Sling and may require use of a full-body type sling.

 1. Easy - Patients that can sit up, even if only a little, are best candidates for U-Slings.
 U-Slings are the easiest to use and the patient is not sitting on the sling once seated.
 Transfer to wheelchair, bed, and commode are easily accomplished with a U-style sling.

-1. Side the back support behind the patient
+1. Slide the back support behind the patient

 2. Loop the leg straps around patient's leg